 U.S. Labor Market

-At the same time, the unemployment level edged down to 6.29 million in November, meaning there are now roughly 1.4 unfilled positions for every job seeker in a clear sign that the imbalance between labor demand and supply, identified by the Fed as one of the factors driving inflation, is gradually easing.
+This means there are now 0.87 unfilled positions for every job seeker, indicating that the excess labor demand, identified by the Fed as one of the factors that drove inflation in 2022 and 2023, has disappeared and we're moving towards excess supply again.
 Before the pandemic hit in March 2020, there had been 1.2 job openings per unemployed person in an already tight labor market.
-That indicator then crashed to 0.2 by April 2020 amid mass layoffs in sectors affected by Covid restrictions before climbing as high as 2.0 job openings per unemployed person in March 2022, at the height of the "Great Resignation".
-The current rate of 1.4 job openings per job seeker is the second lowest since August 2021, when almost 11 million job openings stood opposite 8.3 million unemployed people.
+That indicator then crashed to 0.2 by April 2020 amid mass layoffs in sectors affected by Covid restrictions before climbing as high as 2.02 job openings per unemployed person in March 2022, at the height of the "Great Resignation".

 Description